-Small business owners need to change their practices to focus more on profit, according to Patricia Sigmon, founder and president of David Advisory Group, a firm that specializes in helping CEO's and small and mid-sized businesses reengineer their business practices.
+Small business owners need to change their practices to focus more on profit, according to Patricia Sigmon, founder and president of David Advisory Group, a firm that specializes in helping CEOs and small- to mid-sized businesses re-engineer their business practices.

-Today, Sigmon is sharing a few of her key strategies small business owners can take to cut costs, increase profits and improve their bottom lines.
+Sigmon shares six key strategies small business owners can use to cut costs, increase profits, and improve their bottom lines.

 You need to generate more sales while reducing expenses.
-To increase your sales, try cross-selling—offering new services or goods that complement your current offerings (such as a chiropractor selling vitamins).
-Switch to a relationship-based sales model that gets customers coming back to you—offering monthly or yearly service plans, or a bundle of visits at a discounted price (like a series of 10 gym visits).
+To increase your sales, try cross-selling—offering new services or goods that complement your current offerings.
+For example, a chiropractor might also sell vitamins.
 Another operational change that can increase profits is incentivizing new customers to try your product with specials deals, discounts, or short-term giveaways.

-Accreditations, licenses, and certifications—for your business or for individual employees—can set you apart from your competition.
+Accreditations, licenses, and certifications for your business or individual employees can set you apart from your competition.
 Take your reputation online, using social media, your website, and a blog to connect with clients and make strategic alliances.

 Use advertisement sharing with complementary businesses, find ways to leverage referral selling, and take advantage of affiliate marketing tools to drive new customers to your site.
 Eliminate stale, ineffective alliances that may be dragging you down.